grantjenks/python-runstats/README.rst

 RunStats: Computing Statistics and Regression in One Pass
 =========================================================

-`runstats`_ is an Apache2 licensed Python module for online statistics and online regression.
+`RunStats`_ is an Apache2 licensed Python module for online statistics and online regression.
 Statistics and regression summaries are computed in a single pass.
 Previous values are not recorded in summaries.